divio/divio-cloud-docs/reference/work-media-storage.rst

 Loading media files into your applications' pages
 -------------------------------------------------

-Sometimes an application in your project will need to load media files using JavaScript.
+Sometimes an application in your application will need to load media files using JavaScript.

 Since your media files are held on a server under a different domain from the application, browsers may refuse to allow this cross-domain loading for security reasons.